arieh/FunctionStack/Docs/FunctionStack.md

 1. duration (`int` defaults to 1000): a duration to wait between calls.
 2. args (`array`): an array of paramaters to send to the functions

+### Returns
+Will return the FunctionStack instance

 FunctionStack Method: Pause {#FunctionStack:pause}
 ---------------------------------------------------
 <big>Will pause stack calls without reseting the index</big>

 ### Syntax
 	stack.pause();

+### Returns
+Will return the FunctionStack instance

 FunctionStack Method: Stop {#FunctionStack:stop}
 --------------------------------------------------
 <big>Stops the stock periodiacl calls.
 Will reset the index</big>

 ### Syntax
 	stack.stop()

+### Returns
+Will return the FunctionStack instance

 FunctionStack Method: Reset {#FunctionStack:reset}
 ----------------------------------------------------
 <big>Resests the stack index</big>